 There are many beautiful gardens and parks all around Paris, but some are more famous than others.
 Seasons create different photo opportunities: in Spring, you have the cherry blossoms ; in the Fall, trees wear wonderful colors.

-The Tuileries Gardens were re-landscaped in 1664 by André Le Nôtre, the famous gardener of King Louis XIV, to give them their current French formal garden style.
+The Tuileries Gardens were re-landscaped in 1664 by André Le Nôtre, the famous gardener of King Louis XIV.
+He gave them their current French formal garden style.
 They separate the Louvre from Place de la Concorde, and make for a pleasant walk.

 The Luxembourg park was created in 1612 at the request of Marie de Medicis to accompany the Luxembourg Palace, where the Senate seats.
 It is very pleasant to walk around with its 106 statues, a bronze reduction of the Statue of Liberty and three beautiful fountains.